How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Hydrogen Peroxide Spray

-Hydrogen peroxide spray is a powerful cleaner that eliminates germs and bacteria without harsh fumes.
+• Hydrogen peroxide spray kills germs without choking fumes: Hydrogen peroxide spray is a powerful cleaner that eliminates germs and bacteria without harsh fumes.
 It works by breaking down organic matter, making it effective against mold, mildew, and stains.

-As a household cleaner, hydrogen peroxide is almost as effective as bleach but much safer.
+• It cleans almost like bleach but doesn’t harm your health: As a household cleaner, hydrogen peroxide is almost as effective as bleach but much safer.

-You can use it on wooden surfaces, glass, and even door handles in your sauna.
+• You can spray it on wood, glass, and even sauna handles: You can use it on wooden surfaces, glass, and even door handles in your sauna.
 To disinfect, spray and let it sit for five minutes before wiping.

-Avoid mixing hydrogen peroxide with vinegar, as this creates a harmful reaction.
+• Never mix it with vinegar or it can turn dangerous: Avoid mixing hydrogen peroxide with vinegar, as this creates a harmful reaction.
 Instead, use it separately for deep cleaning.

 Baking Soda

-Baking soda is a natural cleaner that removes dirt, absorbs odors, and tackles stains.
+• Baking soda removes dirt and stains without damaging surfaces: Baking soda is a natural cleaner that removes dirt, absorbs odors, and tackles stains.
 It works by breaking down grime without scratching surfaces.

-Using baking soda instead of chemical cleaners reduces exposure to toxins.
-To eliminate odors, sprinkle baking soda on benches and let it sit before wiping.
+• Sprinkling baking soda helps get rid of bad smells fast: To eliminate odors, sprinkle baking soda on benches and let it sit before wiping.
+It naturally absorbs and neutralizes unpleasant smells.

 Handheld Vacuum or Brush